The Lark to be Give Hastings Day headquarters May 4

 The venue, 809 W. Second St., will be open from 7 a.m. to midnight to accept checks being delivered in person to support any or all of 108 different area nonprofit organizations and community causes in this year’s 10th Give Day event.

-Donors can make gifts to multiple recipients with one transaction, and checks should make payable to the Hastings Community Foundation.
+Donors can make gifts to multiple recipients with one transaction, and checks should be made payable to the Hastings Community Foundation.

-Donations also may be made online all day and throughout the evening at givehastings.org.
+Donations also may be made online all day and throughout the evening at givehastings.org" target="_blank">givehastings.org.
 The minimum donation is $10.

 Donors, nonprofit organization representatives, and Give Day supporters are invited to stop by The Lark anytime for fellowship and to check the leaderboard, which will be updated continuously through the donation cut-off time of 11:59 p.m. to show how much money has been given to the various organizations up to the minute.